 - Explain how “health-harming legal needs” (i.e. unmet civil legal needs like unsafe or unstable housing, employment discrimination, inadequate health insurance, food insecurity, etc.) affect patient health and can be addressed through the medical-legal partnership model.

 - Demonstrate foundational understanding of the nuances and mechanics of effective advocacy and how to engage in direct legislative advocacy.

 - Develop an understanding through experience of how sustained advocacy can impact health determinants (political, financial, social, and cultural) and subsequent health.

-- Implement plans for correcting health injustices in current and future clinical practice.
+- Formulate and implement action plans for correcting specific health injustices in current and future clinical practice.

 Participation in this track contributes to some of the core competencies required for graduation from Georgetown University School of Medicine including the ability to:

 - Demonstrate intellectual curiosity and a commitment to learning, critically evaluate new knowledge and determine its relevance to the clinical problems of individual patients.

 - Demonstrate an understanding of the psychological, socioeconomic, cultural, and spiritual dimensions of human health and illness.

 - Effectively communicate with patients, their family members and caregivers and encourage them to engage in their own care, with sensitivity to patient diversity, community health influences and values.